MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsShiftsConnectionConnector.md

 ## DESCRIPTION

-This cmdlet shows the list of shifts connectors that can be used to connect to Teams.
+This cmdlet shows the available list of Shifts Connectors that can be used to synchronize a 3rd party workforce management system with Teams.

 ## EXAMPLES